Bhagyashree-github/Bhagyashree-github/README.md

 - 👋 Hi, I’m @Bhagyashree-github
 - 👀 I’m interested in Web Development .
-I generally use java ,Javascript, React js, Python .
+I generally use Javascript, Angular, React js, Bootstrap,python .
 - 🌱 I’ve graduated from Govt.
 Engineering College in Computer Science and Engineering branch.
 - 💞️ I’m looking to collaborate on product based and service based companies.
 - 📫 How to reach me .
 Here is my Linked in profile through which you can reach me   -    https://www.linkedin.com/in/bhagyashree-sahoo-058283211/